CVReaper/cse15l-lab-reports/LabReport1.md

 [user@sahara ~/lecture1/messages]$ ls jp-jpn.txt
 jp-jpn.txt
 ```
+Prior to changing the directory, it started off as `/home`.
 After running ls twice, using different files as its arguments, I would recieve the name of the file I put as the argument.
 This is because there is no more contents in its path, making the file the final item in the path.

 # `cat`: